academe/Omnipay-Wirecard/README.md

 Note that there are a dozen or so payment methods that can be used, and not all need to use the secure storage.
-All will involve a redieect, either to a third-party financial service, or to the Wirecard gateway.
+All will involve a redirect, either to a third-party financial service, or to the Wirecard gateway.

 If the data sent via AJAX is malformed or invalid, for example a past expiry date